getkwara/recruitment-kata-fe/README.md

 Please add a quick README where you clarify your general approach.
 We are really interested in what you think about the current implementation and your suggestions to make it better.

-If you have any question just reply to this email and i will reply as soon as possible.
+If you have any question just write me an email and i will reply as soon as possible.

-Once finished you can upload your result to a service like Github or Bitbucket and share the link with us.
+Once finished you can upload your result to a service like Github or Bitbucket and share the link or the access with us.
 Good luck!